bitfireAT/webdav-push/webdav-push-draft.md

 - push transport, including transport-specific details
   - UnifiedPush: endpoint URL
   - Web Push: push resource URL
+  - details for message encryption
 - expiration? how long by default, min/max (24 h), server decides (and can impose limits)

 ~~Depth header: not specified now because of complexity.~~ By now, only updates in direct members (equals `Depth: 1`) are sent.
 Maybe it could be specified that servers can send one notification per path segment?
 Implications?

 URL + action query parameter like in [Managed Attachments](https://www.rfc-editor.org/rfc/rfc8607.html#section-3.3)?

+Alternative: define URL space so that every subscription has its own URL and can for instance be deleted with this URL.

 Allowed response codes